-When you are animating characters, it is important to understand how the Animate mode allows you to create keyframes on the current frame or to reposition the entire layer.
+When you're animating characters, it's important to understand how the Animate mode allows you to create keyframes on the current frame or reposition the entire layer.

 The Animate button, in the Tools toolbar, turns keyframing on or off.
-When you enable the Animate mode, as soon as your move an element in the Camera view, a keyframe is positioned on the current frame in the Timeline view to indicate the new position.
+With this mode enabled, as soon as you move an element in the Camera view, a keyframe is positioned on the current frame in the Timeline view to indicate the new position.

-When you turn off the Animate mode, and you select and move an element, the entire animation in the layer will be offset at once.
+When you turn off the Animate mode, and you select and move an element, the entire animation in the layer will be offset.

 This means that when you are animating a character, you must enable the Animate mode.
 If you are scaling down your puppet to fit the scene composition and want to resize the entire animation, you must disable the Animate mode.

-To manipulate your drawing layers in order to animate them, you must use the Transform tool.
+To manipulate the drawing layers in order to animate them, you must use the Transform tool.
 The Select tool is used to modify the drawing strokes and not the actual drawing layer.

-When selecting your drawing layers with the Transform tool, make sure that the Peg Selection Mode option is turned off in the Transform Tool Properties view.
-If this option is enabled, it will limit the selection in the Camera view to pegs only.
+When selecting the drawing layers with the Transform tool, make sure the Peg Selection Mode option is turned off in the Transform Tool Properties view.
+Otherwise, if it's left on, it will limit the selection in the Camera view to pegs only.

 |‣||In the Tools toolbar, click the Transform tool.|